lbressler13/kotlin-utils/README.md

 For example, if a method is applicable for `Collection`, it should be defined as an extension of `Collection`, rather than an extension of `List`, `Map`, or other child classes.
 - If a method is added for one class, it should also be added for similar classes.
 For example, a method that is useful for `List` may also be useful for `Array`.
 - When applicable, randomized functions should be defined with and without a seed.

+## Migrating Between Versions

+Major versions of the package may contain breaking changes.
+See the [migration](migrations) documentation for details about migrating code to a new major version.

+Minor or patch version changes will not introduce breaking changes.
+See [here](https://semver.org/) for additional information about semantic versioning.